vivaansinghvi07/kenken-solver/README.md

 ## Contributing

-For finding bugs in the code, optimizing the algorithm, or more, pull requests are more than welcome.
+For fixing problems in the code, optimizing the algorithm, or more, pull requests are more than welcome.

 ## License